Robert Morley, 2nd Baron Morley

-Robert Morley, 2nd Baron Morley (about 1295 – 1360), was a Kingdom of England administrator and military leader who fought on land and sea in wars against Scotland, Castile, and France.
+Robert Morley, 2nd Baron Morley (about 1295 – 1360), was an English administrator and military leader who fought on land and sea in wars against Scotland, Castile, and France.

 Origins

 Born in or before 1295, he was the son and heir of William Morley (died 1302), 1st Baron, and his first wife Isabel Mohaut (died 1295), sister and heir of Robert Mohaut (died 1329), 2nd Baron.
 His paternal grandfather was Robert Morley (died after 1288).

 Career

 Taking up a military career, in 1315 and 1316 he served with the English forces in Scotland under his uncle Robert Mohaut, 1st Baron.
 First summoned to Parliament in 1317, he sat there as a baron for the rest of his life.
 In the rebellion of the Earl of Lancaster in 1322, he brought forces to the aid of King Edward II and, after the defeat of the rebels at Boroughbridge, took part in the defence of northern England against Scots invaders.

 In 1326, at Bristol, he was a member of the council that declared for King Edward III in place of his father and early in 1327 at the Guildhall in London he took the oath to the new king.
 In that year he was appointed to the commission of the peace for Norfolk and Suffolk and for the rest of his life, when not away at war, sat on commissions in these and neighbouring counties.
 In 1331 he organised a tournament at Stepney, possibly to celebrate the first birthday of Edward the Black Prince, at which he and 24 companions challenged all comers.
 After fighting the Scots again at Halidon Hill in 1333, he ceded his inheritance from his uncle Robert Mohaut to the Queen Mother Isabella keeping only some lands in Suffolk.
 Though he planned a pilgrimage to Santiago de Compostela in 1335, it is not known if he made the trip, and in 1336 and 1337 he was on garrison duty at Perth.